liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Check prerequisites and settings

 Make sure you meet the prerequisites for agent installation, and review the required endpoints.
-Government cloud customers should confirm thetheir configuration is set correctly.
+Government cloud customers should confirm the configuration is set correctly.

 - [Agent installation prerequisites](mm-prerequisites.md).
 - [Required endpoints](mm-prerequisites.md#required-endpoints).